marcoromanelli-github/docs/software/virtual-env.md

 ### How to create and use a virtual environment in R

-This section explains how to use, create, and manage virtual environments for R as well as install and manage packages within that environment.
-R uses the 'renv' package to create project-specific libraries, which function similarly to virtual environments in other languages.
+Manage virtual environments for R and packages within that environment.
+R uses the 'renv' package to create project-specific libraries.

 #### Setup environment
-Setting up an R environment involves creating a new R project and initializing it with renv, which will manage project-specific package libraries.
+Create a new R project and initialize it with renv

 1. Ensure R is installed:
    ```